In addition to employee wellness platforms, organizations are keen to find other methods of supporting employee's physical and mental well-being.

 As you execute your plan, keep your company’s DEI goals close and ensure your ERG efforts and outcomes align.

-Employee Resources Groups have always and will continue to exist to give a voice to the people, build community, learn, have fun, and understand what needs exist in order to create more equitable and inclusive workplaces.
+Employee resource groups exist to give a voice to the people, build community, learn, have fun, and create understanding about what’s needed to create more equitable and inclusive workplaces.